top of page

 Soft Costs

-• Training and onboarding.
-The cost of training materials, software licenses, and time spent by trainers or managers to onboard the new customer service agent and familiarize them with company policies, systems, and processes.
+• Training and onboarding: The cost of training materials, software licenses, and time spent by trainers or managers to onboard new customer service agents and familiarize them with company policies, systems, and processes.

-• Management and coaches.
-The time supervisors or coaches spend providing guidance, coaching, and support to the new customer service agent is often underestimated but can be the costliest component of hiring new agents.
+• Management and coaches: Supervisors or coaches' time spent providing guidance, coaching, and support to new customer service agents is often underestimated, but it can be the costliest component of hiring new agents.

 It's important to note that the specific costs can vary broadly depending on the location, industry, and organization.
 Conducting a thorough analysis of these cost components will help you estimate the overall investment required for hiring a new agent compared to retaining an existing agent